lucknutlealucky/asterisk_alpine_vmware/README.md

 and run isntalation script using "./start.sh"

-if instalation success you will be able to run "asterisk -rvvvvv" command
+if instalation success you will be able to run "asterisk -rvvvvv" command and try connect using sip client